LiliaFramework/Lilia/docs/docs/libraries/lia.chatbox.md

 ## Overview

-The chatbox library defines chat commands and renders messages.
-It lets you

-register chat classes that determine how text such as IC, action, and OOC

-messages appear and handles radius-based or global visibility.
+The chatbox library defines chat commands, renders messages, and registers chat classes that control how IC, action, OOC, and other messages appear.
+It also handles radius-based or global visibility for receivers.

+---

 ### lia.chat.classes